tildencee/AlteryxNewUserOnboarding/Main.md

 ### Part 3: Calculate a ‘Total Sales’ field per store

 **Step 3.0.1** Drag and drop the Formula tool from the tool palette onto the canvas.
-This may be found under the Favorties tab or the Preparation tab.
+This may be found under the Favorites tab or the Preparation tab.
 Connect the J output anchor of the Join tool to the input anchor of the Formula tool.

 **Step 3.0.2** In the Configuration window, click on Select Column, then click on Add Column.